Tata family

 The Tata family is an Indian business family, based in Mumbai, India.
-The parent company is Tata Sons, which is the main holding company of the Tata Group.
-About 65% of the stock in these companies is owned by various Tata family charitable trusts, mainly the Ratan Tata Trust and the Dorab Tata Trust.
+The family company is Tata Sons, which is the main holding company of the Tata Group.
+About 66% of the stock in these companies is owned by various Tata family charitable trusts collectively called Tata Trusts, mainly the Sir Ratan Tata Trust & Allied Trusts, and the Sir Dorabji Tata Trust & Allied Trusts.
 Approximately 18% of the shares are held by the Pallonji Mistry family, and the rest by various Tata sons.

-The Tatas are a Parsi family and originally came to Mumbai from Navsari in the state of Gujarat.
-The founder of the family's fortune was Jamshedji Tata.
+The Tatas are a Parsis family and originally came to Mumbai from Navsari in the state of Gujarat.
+The founder of the family's fortune was Jamsetji Tata.